Skip to content

 Disabling a logging interceptor in tests

-Under EP-0022, :interceptor-overrides is reference-based: keys are interceptor references (a bare keyword matches that registered interceptor; a parameterized [id arg] 2-vector matches the full reference), and values are either a replacement reference or nil to remove the matched interceptor (per 002 §:interceptor-overrides — exact-reference substitution).
+:interceptor-overrides is reference-based: keys are interceptor references (a bare keyword matches that registered interceptor; a parameterized [id arg] 2-vector matches the full reference), and values are either a replacement reference or nil to remove the matched interceptor (per 002 §:interceptor-overrides — exact-reference substitution).
 The keys are never inline interceptor values — the matched interceptor was registered via reg-interceptor and is referenced by id:

 ;; Bare-keyword reference — remove the registered :my-app/logger interceptor.

-{:initial-events [[:test/init]]
+:initial-events [[:test/init]]

 :interceptor-overrides {:my-app/logger nil}}) ;; nil removes the interceptor